Male Infertility | Symptoms, Diagnosis & Treatments

 Symptoms

-Azoospermia is the most significant symptom of this condition.
-The inability to conceive is another indication that a man may have a fertility issue such as a bilateral absence of the vas deferens.
+• Azoospermia is the most significant symptom of this condition.
+The inability to conceive is another indication that a man may have a fertility issue.

 Treatment

-If the vas deferens is absent, surgery cannot correct the problem; however, there are surgical options to retrieve sperm from the body.
-A testicular biopsy can be performed to retrieve sperm for use with an In Vitro Fertilisation (IVF) cycle.
-Intracytoplasmic Sperm Injection (ICSI) is the preferred assisted reproductive treatment because of the immature nature of testicular sperm.
+• If the vas deferens is absent, surgery cannot correct the problem; however, there are surgical options to retrieve sperm.
+A testicular biopsy can retrieve sperm for use with an In Vitro Fertilisation (IVF) cycle.
+Intracytoplasmic Sperm Injection (ICSI) is the preferred treatment because of the immature nature of testicular sperm.

 Cryptorchidism

 Fertility problems can develop if the testes do not descend into the scrotum within the first month or so after birth.
-Surgery can repair undescended testes, but permanent damage can result if the testes do not descend early enough.
+Surgery can repair undescended testes, but permanent damage is possible if the testes do not descend early enough.

 Symptoms